-Issues/concerns Details Cumulative effects Cumulative effects associated with other existing, operational or proposed wind farms in the local area are potentially the issue of greatest concern and have been raised in relation to noise, visual effects and the potential impact of increased Wind Turbine Generator (WTG) numbers on aerial fire-fighting capabilities.
+Issues / concerns Details Cumulative effects Cumulative effects associated with other existing, operational or proposed wind farms in the local area are potentially the issue of greatest concern and have been raised in relation to noise, visual effects and the potential impact of increased Wind Turbine Generator (WTG) numbers on aerial fire-fighting capabilities.
 Noise Local residents are concerned about wind farm noise.
-Visual and landscape effect Concerns that this project, along with other approved wind farm projects in the local area, will result in too many turbines being visible and that this effect could change the character of the area making it more of an industrial landscape rather than an agricultural landscape.
+Visual and landscape effect Concerns that this Project, along with other approved wind farm projects in the local area, will result in too many turbines being visible and that this effect could change the character of the area making it more of an industrial landscape rather than an agricultural landscape.
 Property values Property devaluation and potential impacts on resale value and retirement funds of resale value and retirement funds.
-Aviation The potential impact of the project on agricultural aviation and aerial fire-fighting.
+Aviation The potential impact of the Project on agricultural aviation and aerial firefighting.
 Overhead powerlines Concerns around the impact of external overhead powerlines and visual effects, risk of electrical faults causing bushfires and traffic safety.
-Other issues Other concerns raised include construction noise; disruption during construction; damage to roads; impact on TV reception; effects on Brolga, avifauna and Hopkins River; effects to health; increased fire risk and that the project is divisive in the local community.
+Other issues Other concerns raised include - construction noise, - disruption during construction, - damage to roads, - impact on TV reception, - effects on Brolga, avifauna and Hopkins River effects to health, - increased fire risk, - concerns about impacts to existing land use and agricultural operations, and - creation of division in the local community.